Policy

 Soil contamination can occur when regulated substances are released after a UST is inadvertently struck during construction activities, such as excavations.
 To prevent releases from UST systems, an environmental site assessment (ESA) must be completed prior to construction activities that will disturb the soil to confirm the absence or presence of UST systems at the project site (see Environmental Assessment of Real Estate Transfers for further information).

-UST Systems which are present must be addressed prior to commencing construction activities that may potentially strike them.
+UST Systems which are present must be addressed prior to commencing construction activities.

 Removal of UST Systems